ClouDesire/docusaurus/docs/onboarding-extra-resources.md

 ![Vendors Control Panel - Extra Resources](/img/docs/control_panel_extra_resources.png "Vendors Control Panel - Extra Resources")

-## Retrieve Extra Resources quantities for an active subscription via API
+## Extra Resources quantities via API

 To retrieve the _Extra Resources Values_ specified by the customer during the order placement, you can fetch the _Subscription_ resource using the [Cloudesire